tristandeborde/nlplab42/README.md

 * Pytorch 0.2+
 * Download and unzip a pre-trained embedding file, preferably the wikipedia EN fasttext embeddings [wiki-news-300d-1M.vec.zip](https://fasttext.cc/docs/en/english-vectors.html).

+## Task definition

+The dataset is an extract from Stanford Sentiment Treebank.
+It consists in portions of English sentences about a movie along with a sentiment label.
+The sentiment label is 0 for sentences that emit a negative opinion about the movie, and 1 for positive reviews.
+E.g., *a gorgeous , witty , seductive movie* will be labeled 1 and *forced , familiar and thoroughly condescending* is labeled 0.

 ## Instructions

 1. Fork this repo.